pinterest/ptracer/docs/index.rst

       A list of stack trace entries similar to the one returned by :func:`traceback.extract_stack <python:traceback.extract_stack>`.

-      The trace correponds to the call stack which triggered the system call.
+      The trace corresponds to the call stack which triggered the system call.

 .. class:: SysCallArg